pnedev/nppgtags/README.md

 All **Find** commands will show Notepad++ docking window with the results.
 Each such command will place its results in a separate tab that will automatically become active.
 Clicking on another tab will show that command's results.
-You can also use the *Left* and *Right* arrow keys to switch between tabs.
+You can also use the *Ctrl* + *Left* and *Ctrl* + *Right* arrow keys to switch between tabs.

 Double-clicking, hitting *Space* or *Enter* on search result line will take you to the source location.
 You can also do that by left-clicking on the highlighted searched word in the result line.
 Your currently edited document location will be saved - use **Go Back** command to visit it again.
 You can 'undo' the **Go Back** action by using **Go Forward** command.
+By using the mouse or the arrow keys you can move around result lines and you can trigger new searches directly from the results window
+(same rules about the searched string apply).

 Right clicking or hitting *ESC* will close the currently active search results tab.